 (Source: Rain Bird)

-Now in its fourth year, the Intelligent Use of Water Film Competition is open to all narrative, documentary, animated, experimental short films of one to ten minutes in length.
-These films should creatively explore methods and ideas about how to responsibly manage and use Earth’s most precious resource.
+Now in its fourth year of actively raising awareness of the need for water conservation, Rain Bird’s Intelligent Use of Water Film Competition encourages filmmakers to use the power of film to creatively explore methods and ideas that responsibly manage and use the Earth’s most precious resource.

-Based in Azusa, Calif., Rain Bird Corporation is the world’s leading manufacturer and provider of irrigation products and services.
-Since its beginnings in 1933, Rain Bird has offered the industry’s broadest range of irrigation products for farms, golf courses, sports arenas, commercial developments and homes in more than 130 countries around the globe.
-Rain Bird has been awarded more than 130 patents, including the first in 1935 for the impact sprinkler.
-Rain Bird and The Intelligent Use of Water™ are about using water wisely.
+Headquartered in Azusa, Calif., Rain Bird Corporation is the world’s leading manufacturer and provider of irrigation products and services.
+From simple beginnings in 1933, Rain Bird now offers the industry’s broadest range of irrigation products for farms, golf courses, sports arenas, commercial developments and homes, available in more than 130 countries.
+Rain Bird has been awarded hundreds of patents, including the first in 1935 for the impact sprinkler.
+Rain Bird’s philosophy called The Intelligent Use of Water™ is about using water wisely.
 Its commitment extends beyond products to education, training and services for the industry and the community.
-Rain Bird maintains state-of-the-art manufacturing assembly facilities in the United States, France, Sweden and Mexico.
+Rain Bird maintains state-of-the-art manufacturing facilities around the world.